 MAD, produced by Warner Brothers (which owns DC) averts this trope, but in a couple of sketches they refer to Cap as "Shazam" for the sake of a joke; for example, in the "Superfriends" song, they use it because it fit the song better than "Captain Marvel".

-Captain Marvel has recently had his name changed to "Shazam" in the New 52, where he was reimagined as a grittier, more relatable character.
-He starred in the Curse of Shazam! miniseries presented as a back-up feature in the main Justice League book, and has since started to appear in the Justice League books.
+Captain Marvel had his name changed to Shazam in the New 52, where he was reimagined as a grittier, more relatable character.
+He starred in the Curse of Shazam! miniseries presented as a back-up feature in the main Justice League book, and subsequently appeared in the Justice League books.
 As he now needs to specifically channel his willpower (his "intent") while saying "Shazam" for the spell to work, he doesn't have to worry about summoning lightning bolts every time he introduces himself.

-Shortly after this it was announced that Carol Danvers would start headlining a new Captain Marvel series for Marvel, with a potential live-action film in the works as well.
-Word Of God claims the timing was a complete coincidence though.....
+Shortly after this it was announced that Carol Danvers would start headlining a new Captain Marvel series for Marvel, with a live-action film in the works as well.
+Word of God claims the timing was a complete coincidence though.....

 The lead character of Neil Gaiman's The Sandman goes by many names, but "the Sandman" is never one of them.
 The closest he comes to acknowledging this name occurs when he is moved to laughter — for the first and only time in the series, and even then, with a mask covering his face — by the presumption of a human superhero calling himself "the Sandman".
 There's a certain irony in this, as the superhero Sandman comes from an older, defunct DC series; although in the continuity of Sandman Morpheus is of course much, much older than Hector Hall, in real chronology Hall had the title first.